 This is not a man’s world.
 It’s a world where women are in charge.
-Welcome to Oppressed Majority or Majorité Opprimée, a short film directed by Eléonore Pourriat.
-Screenwriter and director Pourriat’s French film is a refreshing and nuanced take on gender role reversal.
+Welcome to Oppressed Majority!
+Written and directed by Eléonore Pourriat, Majorité Opprimée is a refreshing and nuanced take on gender role reversal.

-This is a world where women catcall, pee on streets, walk around in bare minimum.
-Where men are more guarded, where they dutifully obey their wives.
-Where men are the subject of verbal/physical assault.
-A world where women are unsympathetic and indifferent and men sensitive and acquiescent.
+This is a world where women catcall, pee on streets, and walk around in bare minimum.
+A world where men are more guarded, where they dutifully obey their wives and mind you, where men are the subject of verbal/physical assault.
+A world where women are unsympathetic and indifferent, while the men, sensitive and acquiescent.